beumsk/rpg/README.md

 - add time of play (+ paused when unfocus page?)

 - add visuals: player, enemies, maps, => use sprites from online? (avatar, ff)
-- add designs: floating clouds (japan style)
 - add sounds && music
 - how to play on mobile?? => add move controls + clicks

-- add randomnes => dmg, map rewards, chest, gems?, xp?
+- add randomnes => dmg
 - world: game design? puzzle on some map?
 - quests / achievements

 ## Ideas

-- first fight against master that we lose as we only have basic attacks?
+- first fight intro+tuto against master that we lose as we only have basic attacks?
-- Starting a new map gives a random bonus for the rest of the run?
-- think of system to make each game different: stuff to buy, stats to use, new attacks on map change etc.
 - map enigmas?
 - review map to move outside of screen?
 - each learned element would give a new monster to play? (pokemon like with switching monsters)